Mastering TipKit: Advanced

 }

-To facilitate reading, we will no longer use the NSManagedObject approach to define types.
+For readability, we will not use NSManagedObject to define types.

 Swift